microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaGroupOwner.md

 ## Description

 The `Get-EntraBetaGroupOwner` cmdlet gets an owner of a group in Microsoft Entra ID.
-Specify the `ObjectId` parameter to get a specific group owner.
+Specify the `GroupId` parameter to get a specific group owner.

 ## Examples